 Can you start a sentence with but?
-I am sure you must recall your high school English teacher telling you that starting a sentence with a conjunction was wrong.
+I am sure you must recall your high school English teacher told you that beginning a sentence with a conjunction was wrong.

 It was one of the grammar diktats that my teachers drummed into my young head.

-Those were the days, long ago, when ending a sentence with a preposition was taboo and the word whom was still in awkward, yet fashionable use.
+Those were the days, long ago, when ending a sentence with a preposition was taboo.
+The word whom was still in awkward yet fashionable use.

 Winston Churchill put it well when alluding to obeying outdated grammar rules.

 Ending a sentence with a preposition is something up with which I will not put. – Winston Churchill

 Clearly, as a master in the use of the English language, it was one grammatical rule he was reluctant to put up with.

-Using conjunctions to start a sentence has been around in English for over a thousand years.
+Using conjunctions at the commencement of a sentence has been around in English for over a thousand years.
 Well, maybe less, maybe more.

 Can you start a sentence with and?
 You only have to read the Bible to know that it is not a new fashion in writing.

 In the beginning, God created the heaven and the earth.